-Position Loop Data Description Input Provides a software method of changing the polarity of the position feedback device.
-Polarity If the input polarity is incorrect, the axis will either "run away" or move in the wrong direction.
+Position Loop Data Description Data Input Polarity Provides a software method of changing the polarity of the position feedback device.
+If the input polarity is incorrect, the axis will either "run away" or move in the wrong direction.
 If this occurs, enter the opposite polarity here.
 Note: This setting will not be displayed for a digitizing DLS axis.
 Output Provides a software method of changing the polarity of the analog output.
 Polarity If the output polarity is incorrect, the axis will either "run away" or move in the wrong direction.
 If this occurs, enter the opposite polarity here.

 Analog Output Offset (mV) If it is not possible to get a zero volts reading from a voltmeter placed across the analog output channel for the axis, enter the amount of voltage in millivolts that allows you to reach a zero reading.

-Range: -10,000 to +10,000 mV Feed Enter a percentage (from 0 to 100%) that you want the position loop to compensate for the lag that occurs between the generation of the following error and the correction of that error by the PID calculations.
+Range: -10,000 to +10,000 mV

-Forward Percent
+Feed Forward Percent